Darpan3011/darpan_dotNet_taskManagent/README.md

 6. Authentication using JWT
 7. Role-Based Authorization using JWT
 8. Refresh Tokens
-9. Filters
+9. Model Validation Action Filter
+10. Data Filtering from database
-10. Global Exception Middleware
+11. Global Exception Middleware
-11. Logging using Serilog
+12. Logging using Serilog
-12. LINQ
+13. LINQ
-13. DbContext
+14. DbContext
-14. Swagger UI for both Development and Production (as it is a web API project)
+15. Swagger UI for both Development and Production (as it is a web API project)
-15. Seed Roles, Users and Tasks
+16. Seed Roles, Users and Tasks

 ## Project Structure